 Whether home-grown or from the world diaspora of their people, first or second generation or more, Palestinian hip-hop has become a means of expression for many gifted young people.

-Here are some of the best that Palestinian rap and hip-hop can offer.
+Here are 15 of the very best of Palestinian hip-hop artists!

 Unusually, Arapyat is a female duo and they come from Acre in Israel.
 They were inspired by listening to hip-hop tapes from the 1980s.